Ashy5000/polycash/docs/whitepaper/whitepaper.md

 **9.2 ZK proofs**

-Every single smart contract execution in each block is bundled into a single succinct ZK SNARK that proves the correctness of all VM processing and execution in the block.
+Every single smart contract execution in each block is bundled into a single succinct ZK STARK that proves the correctness of all VM processing and execution in the block.
 This way, there is no need for recalculation and execution of smart contracts by every full node; VM verification is comprised solely of ZK verification.
 This produces two benefits.
 The first is scalability: recalculation of VM state is slow and costly.
 The second is decentralization.
 Because ZK verification makes it easier to verify transactions with slower hardware, it becomes more feasible to run full nodes on small, low-power, or outdated machines.
+Polycash uses STARKs rather than SNARKs due to their property of quantum-resistance.
+Combined with the CRYSTALS-Dilithium signature algorithm, the entirety of the blockchain can resist attacks against its cryptographic algorithms.
+In addition, while blockchains like Bitcoin are vulnerable to 51% attacks by quantum computers, which are far better at mining than classical computers, Polycash's difficulty adjustment algorithm ensures that they will face harder blocks than other classical nodes.
+This helps seal gaps in security that other blockchains cannot avoid.

 **Conclusion**